apache/yunikorn-site/docs/user_guide/preemption.md

 ## YuniKorn Preemption

-In YuniKorn, we have introduced node-centric preemption for DaemonSet pods.
-With YuniKorn, we guarantee that a pod will run exclusively on a particular node, and no other pods will be scheduled on that node until the DaemonSet pod is scheduled.
+In Yunikorn, we offer two preemption types: general and DaemonSet.
+DaemonSet preemption is much more straightforward, as it ensures that pods which must run on a particular node are allowed to do so.
+The rest of the documentation only concerns generic preemption.
+For a comprehensive explanation of DaemonSet preemption, please consult the [design document](design/simple_preemptor.md).

-Additionally, YuniKorn's generic preemption is based on a hierarchical queue model, enabling pods to opt out of running.
+YuniKorn's generic preemption is based on a hierarchical queue model, enabling pods to opt out of running.
 Preemption is triggered after a specified delay, ensuring that each queue's resource usage reaches at least the guaranteed amount of resources.
 To configure the delay time for preemption triggering, you can utilize the `preemption.delay` property in the configuration.

 To prevent the occurrence of preemption storms or loops, where subsequent preemption tasks trigger additional preemption tasks, we have designed seven preemption laws.
 These laws are as follows: